thebeebs/Content/how-do-you-stop-element-breaking-inside-a-css3-multi-column-layout.md

 title: How do you stop element breaking inside a CSS3 multi column layout
 authors:
 - thebeebs
-intro: 'I came across a rather annoying feature today when...'
+intro: I came across a rather annoying feature today when...
 types:
 - shorts
 categories: